FluidSynth/fluidsynth/doc/ladspa.md

 - Main:L2
 - Main:R2
 - Reverb:Send
-- Chrous:Send
+- Chorus:Send

-If you want all main ports to act as outputs as well as inputs to the effects, then you also need to increate the `synth.audio-channels` setting.
+If you want all main ports to act as outputs as well as inputs to the effects, then you also need to increase the `synth.audio-channels` setting.